electricherd/audiobookfinder/README.md

 ### Yet in plan
 * want to get rid of mDNS and sd_dns (due to cross compiling problems, etc.) .
 Maybe this [multicasting](https://bluejekyll.github.io/blog/rust/2018/03/18/multicasting-in-rust.html) and this [rust_dns](https://bluejekyll.github.io/blog/rust/2018/03/18/multicasting-in-rust.html) crate helps
-* add (and later replace cursive TUI) a webui using websockets (I will go with [actix](https://actix.rs), it has websockets and I need a simple http server)
 * create a key yourself!!
 And store, which is going to be done if not found at startup
 * communication is now easy with ssh but how to authenticate as a valid adbf?
 Look at ssh details, and zero-knowledge or something similar: hiding key or secrecy knowledge in code without being to obvious (first should be a simple string, don't bother too much)
 * rework the one stub for worker thread to have many worker threads in net to do something with found addresses (use thrussh simple example)
 * snap linux packaging / online compiler like [Travis](https://docs.travis-ci.com/user/getting-started/) for various target compilation service
 * further lifetimes optimizations
 * exchange of data over net (probably de-/serialization using [serde](https://docs.serde.rs/serde/))
-* [ATOM](https://atom.io/) is my choice for development, on my Eee Pc [sublime](https://www.sublimetext.com), because of small footprint and performance
+* [atom](https://atom.io/) was my choice for development, on my Eee Pc [sublime](https://www.sublimetext.com), because of small footprint and performance
   * [sublime text](https://www.sublimetext.com) is good and fast, setup was ok, racer etc.
-  * [ATOM](https://atom.io/), looks good, no refactoring though, many plug-ins for rust, has README.md syntax
+  * [atom](https://atom.io/), looks good, no refactoring though, many plug-ins for rust, has README.md syntax
   * [IntelliJ IDEA](https://intellij-rust.github.io/install.html) [download with snaps](https://blog.jetbrains.com/idea/2017/11/install-intellij-idea-with-snaps/), and then Rust plug-in: easy, refactoring, spell-check, nice (but editor ... column select??, close tab??), but looks professional
 * internationalization (which is not really supported yet by Rust)
 * a good and fast data collection